 - Telephone-Video Conference.
 The board can meet by teleconference or video conference.
 (Civ.
 Code § 4090(b).)
 Once a quorum is present, emergency action can be approved by a majority of directors present.

 - Email.
-Email may be used as a method of conducting an emergency meeting, provided all members of the board consent in writing.
+Email may be used as a method of conducting an emergency meeting, provided all members of the board consent in writing to the meeting.
 The written consent or consents must be filed with the minutes of the board meeting.
 (Civ.
 Code § 4910(b)(2).)
-There is disagreement in the legal community whether emergency decisions via email must also be unanimous.
-Some argue that unanimous consent only applies to the decision that an emergency exists.
-Others argue that the unanimous consent also extends to any decisions related to the emergency.
+Once the board agrees to hold the meeting via email, any votes on emergency items need not be unanimous.
+(LNSU #1 v.
+Alta Del Mar Coastal Collection Cmty.
+Ass'n.)

 Minutes.
 Minutes of the emergency need to be taken.
 If the meeting was an executive session, the meeting must be generally noted in the next open session board meeting.
 For example, the Board met in executive session on [date] to discuss potential litigation.